jmoncayo-pursuit/winter-2025-technical-interview-practice/lesson20-binary-search/README.md

 ## Written Question (5 minutes)

 **Question**: Explain in your own words what a binary search algorithm is and why it is more efficient than a linear search in a sorted array.
+  - a binary search algorithm divides a sorted array in half by comparing the middle element with the target value
+  - By eliminating half of the remaining elements with each comparison, a binary search is 0(log n)
+  - a linear search's O(n) complexity since it checks each element sequentially.

 ## Lecture Content (20 minutes)

 **Introduction to Binary Search**